-It is important the Energy and Environment Cabinet maintain the level of service to the business community as permit approvals are often a key component in implementing expansions of existing businesses and in obtaining new industrial development to meet the "Go to Market" speed and agility necessary to remain globally competitive.
-However, just as our members have to do, the Cabinet should continue to look at cost-control measures and efficiencies that can be used to reduce any shortfall in revenue and create efficiencies throughout the program.
+It is important the Energy and Environment Cabinet maintain a high level of quality customer service to the business community as permit approvals are often a key component in implementing expansions of existing businesses and in obtaining new industrial development to meet the "Go to Market" speed and agility necessary to remain globally competitive.
+The Cabinet has long been an important partner in driving economic development in the Commonwealth.
+However, just as our members have to do, the Cabinet should continue to look at cost-control measures and efficiencies that can be used to reduce revenue shortfalls and ensure expeditious service to businesses.
+This should include efforts to minimize siloing among involved agencies and strategies to attract and retain professional permitting staff.

 Additionally, as the Cabinet evaluates funding of its programs, fair distribution of general funds across all the program areas and divisions should be a priority.
 All citizens benefit from the Cabinet's role in environmental protection, yet some program areas rely almost exclusively on funding by the regulated community.
 For example, the Division for Air Quality relies on Title V emission fees for the majority of its funding and the dollar/ton fee continues to increase each year.